Term life insurance is generally bought as the insurance component of a long-term savings and investment plan.

 If you plan on converting your term insurance to whole life, then your insurance plan needs to take into account the time value of money as well as conversion options to permanent insurance (either whole life or universal life) before you plan on retiring or before a target age when term life insurance is likely to become too expensive (i.e. after age 65).

-In most cases, for most people, it makes sense to own some amount of term life insurance.
+In most cases, for most people, it makes sense to own at least some amount of convertible term life insurance.